-	- Form the meatballs so that they are slightly smaller than the size of your palm.
-They should not be a fully "rounded" ball.
-Flatten off the top and the bottom of the meatball.
+- Form approximately 8 meatballs that are slightly smaller than the size of your palm.
+Slightly flatten off the top and the bottom of the meatball so that they are not a fully rounded ball.
 Make sure that the meatballs are roughly the same size so that they’ll be done frying at the same time.

 - These meatballs can be served with many different side dishes.
 Classic choices are potato and pasta salad, mashed potatoes with gravy, fried potatoes, or a simple slice of bread and mustard.

-	- When frying, the heat shouldn’t be so high that the meatballs burn on one side while still remaining raw on the other side.
+- When frying, the heat shouldn’t be too high so that the meatballs don’t burn on the outside while still remaining raw on the inside.
 Lower-medium heat will help to evenly cook both sides and bring the middle to a cooked state all in good time.

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.